dddrrreee/cs140e-20win/labs/3-cross-check/PRELAB.md

 #### Deliverables before class.

+(You don't have to turn these in: but you should do them before lab so we aren't stuck there til 11pm again!)

 To refresh your memory, re-read the Broadcom GPIO descriptions that we read in lab 1.
-Especially the part for `GPFSELn` on page 91.
 Ideally implement `gpio_set_function` (described below).

 Before class, make sure you can